remram44/taguette/docs/faq.md

 ### How do I learn to use Taguette?

-You could begin over at our [getting started guide](getting-started.md), which walks through all the current functionality of Taguette with screenshots.
+You could begin over at our [help guide](help-guide.md), which walks through all the current functionality of Taguette with screenshots.
 We also have a few presentations walkthroughs of Taguette's full capabilities that are hosted on the Open Science Framework here: [osf.io/xdszm/files](https://osf.io/xdszm/files/).
 Please make sure to look at the date for each presentation and pick the most recent one!

 ### Where can I get support for Taguette?